 Because complaints may contain multiple allegations of misconduct, each allegation is investigated, reviewed and adjudicated.
 As a result, the number of dispositions significantly exceeds the number of complaints - something we believe is a more appropriate measure to consider in evaluating complaint investigation results.
-In 2012, 144 complaints involved 250 misconduct allegations.
+In 2013, 94 complaints (including all citizen and employee initiated complaints) involved 168 misconduct allegations.
 Figure 3.7 portrays the number of complaints and their dispositions for the last two years.

-Figure 3.7 Approximately 22% of misconduct allegations against GPD employees were unfounded.
+Figure 3.7 Approximately 15% of misconduct allegations against GPD employees were unfounded.

-Upon disposition of a case, the Professional Standards Division mails a letter to the complainant to advise him or her of the findings of the investigation.
+Upon disposition of a case, the Professional Standards Division mails a letter to the complainant to advise him or her of the investigation findings.
 Citizens who are dissatisfied with the disposition of their complaint may discuss their concerns with Professional Standards or may appeal the decision to the Complaint Review Committee.